The hyper-scaled NLP bound for maximum-entropy remote sampling: Computing the parameter Computing the parameter psi

-In this subsection, we show an important result for the application of the augmented NLP bound to \ref{MERSP}, we show that finding the optimal augmented scaling factor $\psi$ that minimizes the bound admits a closed-form solution.
-For this, we propose the following lemma, which generalizes \cite[Lem.
-3.8]{MESP2DOPT}.
+In this subsection, we demonstrate that finding the parameter $\psi$ that minimizes the bound admits a closed-form solution.
+For this, we provide the following lemma, which generalizes \citep*[Lemma 22]{MESP2DOPT}.
+We note that the lemma concerns only the first term of the objective function of \ref{hNLP} and is therefore independent of $C_2$\,.